Accessibility & Translation

 Helping Londoners get jobs in green projects.

 Britain’s 29 million homes are responsible for more than a fifth of the UK’s carbon dioxide emissions.
-Our Green Academy Hub provides a skilled workforce able to retrofit environmentally friendly energy systems to reduce emissions, address the longstanding skill shortage vacancies in the construction sector, and target emerging green occupations.
-These include:
+The Green Skills Academy provides a skilled workforce able to retrofit environmentally friendly energy systems to reduce emissions, address the longstanding skill shortage vacancies in the construction sector, and target emerging green occupations.

 • Gas engineers, plumbing and heating technicians with the skills to install and retrofit air and ground source heat and hydrogen pumps